Nabbing the best Black Friday deals

 How to open yourself to dumb luck

 I went to Sports Authority for the 5 a.m.
-Black Friday special last year on a Ping-Pong table for $299 that was originally $599.
+Black Friday special two years ago on a Ping-Pong table for $299 that was originally $599.
 As I walked in the store, I was handed a scratch-off card, which I shoved in my pocket.
 I walked around the store and got the Ping-Pong table and accessories for it and then headed for the front registers to pay.
 While waiting in the cashier line, I remembered the card, and so I scratched it off.
 It said $500.
-I had no idea what that meant, so I showed it to the cashier who called over the manager who said, "You won!
-You got the only $500 scratch -off card."
+I had no idea what that meant, so I showed it to the cashier, who called over the manager, who said, “You won!
+You got the only $500 scratch-off card.”

 I ended up getting the Ping-Pong table, all the accessories and North Face jackets for both kids without spending a penny.
 The only bummer was that I couldn’t tell my family about my luck because then they would know where I was shopping.

 — Christina Daves, shops in Gainesville, Va.

 Best Black Friday shopping tip: If the store employees hand you things in line, pay attention, and don’t lose them.
 It could be a voucher for the item you want, flash-sale fliers or a winning game ticket.

 How to get the deal that was not in stock

 Two years ago, I got in line at 6 p.m. at BrandsMart USA (a discount appliance and electronics chain) when the store was opening at 10 p.m.
 It was a long wait for that 52-inch smart-TV deal for $800 that was originally priced at $1,600.
 They didn’t hand out vouchers, so getting the deals was on a first-come, first-served basis, so I was glad I got there that early.